20 Best Movies of 2002

 12. Minority Report

 Another Tom Cruise flick on the list.
 The movie is known for its technology and gadgets.
 And the most significant part is that the portrayed tech has actually translated into daily life.
-It inspired a world of tablets with instant content push and update.
-The touch and motion based UI.
-Also, the tech localisation of stores and mega marts.
-And the most famous sensor LED touch screen.
-The movie is still seen as the Nostradamus of the tech world and it remains to be seen if the transport world becomes exactly like the movie depicted.
+It inspired a world of tablets with instant content push and updates.
+The touch and motion-based UI.
+Also, the tech localization of stores and mega marts.
+And the most famous sensor is the LED touchscreen.
+The movie is still seen as the Nostradamus of the tech world, and it remains to be seen whether the transport world will become exactly like the movie depicted.

 Read More: Best Movies of 1996